 Roka found the washerwoman in the garden, a small and leisurely area located barely to the south of the tavern, just past the blacksmiths.
-Upon arriving, the Canine looked around, glancing at the soft babbling pool of crisp water that lay comfortably between two large decorate boulders.
+Upon arriving, the canine looked around, glancing at the soft babbling pool of crisp water that lay comfortably between two large decorate boulders.

 As they walked, the rabbit woman jumping to and fro excitedly.
 "Did you know that in the beta of the game, this area was a faerie glen?
 They changed it when they removed the faeries as a playable race."

-The Canine raised his eyebrows, impressed.
+The dog raised his eyebrows, impressed.
 "You were in the beta?" he asked.
 The beta test of the game had been a secretive affair, allowing only a few players from around the world to have the chance to play the game far before it was released to the general public.
 Most of the beta players remained in the game through to the present day, their knowledge of the game's most secret pre-release development becoming a prized commodity.

-"Aye" said the Buffalo, "my companion is one of those who dwelled here from the ancient times.
+"Aye" said the buffalo, "my companion is one of those who dwelled here from the ancient times.
 I myself have only recently begun my travels, as have you my cleric friend."